-By the late 80s, FP community faced a problem caused by the emergence of a number of functional programming languages that were quite similar in their semantics and power.
-For example, ML, Hope and Miranda.
+By the late 80s, FP community faced a problem caused by the emergence of a number of functional programming languages that were quite similar in their semantics and expressive power.
+For example, ML, Hope, and Miranda.
 (From Miranda, the future language will take its semantics.)

-The independent development of each of these languages and the development of functional programming as a whole became ineffective because none of these languages had the critical mass of users and language-design effort.
+Since none of these languages had a critical mass of users and design effort, their development was quite ineffective.
 Neither had a stable foundation for real applications development.

 The Productive 90’s

-The first Haskell Report from the committee involved in its development was published on April 1, 1990.
+The committee published its first Haskell Report on April 1, 1990.

-The report described the motivation for creating the language, the nature of the language and the process of its creation, for which the committee is responsible.
-This was a serious first step – a language appeared around which a community of researchers and developers began to form.
+The report described the motivation for creating the language, the nature of the language and the process of its creation, for which the committee was responsible.
+This was a momentous first step – a community of researchers and developers began to form around the language.

 Two years later, in 1992, the first Haskell tutorial was published.
-It was “Gentle introduction to Haskell” written by Hudak and Fasel.
-Also, it is the year of creation for GHC, the most commonly-used native code compiler for Haskell language.
+It was “Gentle introduction to Haskell”, written by Hudak and Fasel.
+Also, 1992 is the year of creation for GHC, the most commonly used Haskell compiler.

-GHC is developing and has more than 400 contributors by now.
-Since 2009, third-party contributions to GHC have been funded by the Industrial Haskell Group.
-In this video, you can see the development of GHC from 1996 to 2019.
+(GHC is being actively developed and has more than four hundred contributors by now.
+In this video, you can see the development of GHC from 1996 to 2019.)